 “It just didn’t make sense to us,” Amin said.
 “These guys who were training for the NFL, to be elite athletes, were just scarfing down dozens of donuts […] That’s where the idea sparked.
 We thought, ‘What if these donuts could be part of an athlete’s meal plan?’ […] And my brother just got to work in our apartment kitchen.”

 Research, develop, donut

-The Baharis also knew they wanted to sell on Amazon, but first went through multiple reformulations of their donut recipe and increased production capacity to prepare for the demand Amazon could bring.
-That decision became key in setting up Elite Sweet’s long-term success.
+The Baharis also knew they wanted to sell in the Amazon store, but first went through multiple reformulations of their donut recipe and increased production capacity to prepare for the demand Amazon could bring.
+That decision became key in setting up Elite Sweet for long-term success.

 When we first started, we were making 5,000 donuts at a time.
 Now we’re making like 100,000 donuts a month.

 This focus on step-by-step growth allowed Elite Sweets to gain valuable insight as they incrementally grew their business.
 The brothers started in their home city, and eventually worked their way to statewide distribution.

 As the business continued to grow and they learned how to increase production, it set them up to succeed when they went nationwide with Amazon.